 During the procedure you'll be given an antibiotic to reduce the risk of infection.

 The procedure typically takes two to five hours.

 After a buttock lift, your incision will likely be covered with surgical dressing.
 One or more drains are typically placed under the wound and close to the incision line to drain any excess blood or fluid.

-Members of your health care team will also help you walk as early as the first day after a buttock lift to help prevent the formation of blood clots.
+Your health care team will help you walk as early as the first day after a buttock lift to help prevent the formation of blood clots.

-You'll wear a supportive garment for up to four weeks after your buttock lift.
-This will help prevent fluid buildup and provide support while you heal.
-Your doctor will explain how to care for your scar.
 Scar management might include use of silicone sheeting, scar cream and massage.
-The appearance of your scar will continue to improve over time.
+The appearance of your scar will improve over time.

-For the first months after a buttock lift, you'll need to take care when moving -increasing your activity level slowly — and avoid positions that strain your incision line to prevent the re-opening of the wound.
-Your doctor will provide specific instructions.
-In addition, you'll need to schedule follow-up visits with your doctor over the course of the next year.
+For the first months after a buttock lift, you'll need to take care when moving — increasing your activity level slowly — and avoid positions that strain your incision line to prevent the reopening of the wound.
+Your doctor will provide instructions.
+In addition, follow-up visits with your doctor will be needed.

 By removing excess skin and fat from your buttocks, a buttock lift can give you a more toned appearance.